The Golden Age of Fake News

 In addition to wondering how record high deficits in the USA might affect the gold market, investors have to be very aware of how mining companies present their exploration data.
 During the discussion, Brent Cook uses a real-world example of how mining companies can spin uneconomic exploration results to make a drill hole look much better than it really is, a practice which is right on the edge of dishonesty.

 Much like the spin that major news outlets use when reporting world events, miners can sometimes use tricks to make a very mediocre exploration program look a lot better.
 It takes experienced eyes to spot this kind of deception, which is probably why so many people pay for the kind of insights that analysts like Brent Cook bring to the table.

 How To Choose Quality

 As E.B.
 Tucker points out, at some point, there is going to be another major gold discovery that makes a penny stock turn into the next big success story.
-While it is impossible to know where that winner is going to come from, all three panelists had some stock picks for the audience that are worth looking at.
+While it is impossible to know where that winner is going to come from, all three panellists had some stock picks for the audience that is worth looking at.